 GET A COUPLES MASSAGE AND SPEND A DAY AT THE SPA

 Get a facial together.
 Some men love this!
-Whoever your partner is, getting a facial together can be super relaxing.
+Whoever your partner is, getting a facial or even just doing some face masks together can be super relaxing.

 If your partner is into it, you could even get a manicure and pedicure together.
 Any salon will do men’s care as well and it’s just as important for men as it is for women!

 These are just five easy, relaxing and affordable ways to get the most out of your last few weeks or days together.

 No matter where you go or what you do for your babymoon, make sure to keep your comfort a priority.
 Wear comfortable footwear and bring clothing appropriate for your trip.

 If you’re flying or driving for longer distances, make sure to stay hydrated and stretch as often as possible.
 Take as many breaks as you need to, and make sure you have health insurance if you’re going far!
 Also make sure to get the okay from your doctor.

 Depending on when you go during your pregnancy, you may also want to bring an extra bag with your hospital gear in it.